electron/build-tools/README.md

 ### Building a Specific Electron Version

-`e init` checks out the HEAD of the master branch.
+`e init` checks out the HEAD of the main branch.
 To build against a specific version of Electron, checkout that version with these commands:

 ```sh
 # Change working directory to the Electron source directory